nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-01-30-deploying-team-server/index.md

 resourceType: blog
 slug: deploying-team-server
 aliases:
   - /blog/deploying-team-server
 tags:
   - service-oriented-architecture
   - tfs-build
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 Sorry that I have not posted on this subject in a while, but I am lazy.
 After that last elongated post I am in the mood to write again...